-The Borrower will determine if archaeological remains and artifacts discovered during the life of the project require: (a) documentation only; (b) excavation and documentation: or (c) conservation in place; and will manage them accordingly.
+In accordance with internationally accepted standards for archaeological heritage management and in consultation with recognized experts in archaeological heritage management, the Borrower will determine if archaeological remains and artifacts discovered during the life of the project require: (a) documentation only; (b) excavation and documentation: or (c) conservation in place; and will manage them accordingly.
 The Borrower will determine ownership and custodial responsibility for artifacts in accordance with national and subnational law, and will arrange for their identification and storage to enable future study, analysis and publication by experts.

-Historical Structures
+Cultural heritage Structures and Features

-Historic structures are single or groups of architectural works in their urban or rural setting as evidence of a particular civilization, a significant development or a historic event.
-Historic structures include groups of buildings, structures and open spaces constituting human settlements that are recognized as cohesive and valuable from an architectural, prehistoric, aesthetic, spiritual or contemporary socio-cultural perspective.
+Cultural heritage structures and features are sites, structures, objects and ensembles in their urban or rural setting as evidence of a particular civilization, a significant development or a historic event.
+Historic structures include single or groups of landmarks, monuments, buildings, structures, open spaces, routes, and corridors within human settlements that are recognized as cohesive and valuable from an architectural, prehistoric, aesthetic, spiritual or contemporary socio-cultural perspective.

-When the project has a direct impact on single or groups of cultural heritage structures, the Borrower will identify appropriate mitigation measures, which may range from documentation, to conservation or rehabilitation in situ, to relocation and conservation or rehabilitation.
-During any rehabilitation or restoration of cultural heritage structures, the Borrower will ensure that the authenticity of form, construction materials and techniques of the structure(s) are maintained.
+When the project has an impact on cultural heritage structures or features, the Borrower will identify appropriate mitigation measures, which may range from documentation, to conservation or rehabilitation in situ, to rehabilitation.
+During any rehabilitation or restoration of cultural heritage structures or features, the Borrower will ensure that the authenticity of form, construction materials and techniques of the structure(s) are maintained, and that no new hazards or risks are introduced either during the rehabilitation work, nor thereafter.
+This shall be conducted by a recognized disaster management consultant specializing in protection of cultural heritage, and agreed upon by all cultural heritage stakeholders.

-The Borrower will preserve the physical and visual context of individual or groups of historic structures by considering the appropriateness and effect of project infrastructure proposed for location within the range of sight.
+The Borrower will preserve the physical, spiritual and visual context of cultural heritagestructures or features by appropriateness siting project infrastructure and other elements proposed for location within the range of sight.

-Natural Features with Cultural Significance
+Cultural Landscapes including Natural Features with Cultural Significance

+Cultural heritage includes cultural landscapes, including designed landscapes created intentionally, organically evolved landscapes either relict or continuing and associative landscapes with powerful religious, artistic or cultural associations.
+Cultural landscapes also include historic urban landscapes (HULs).

 Natural features may be imbued with cultural heritage significance.
 Often the designation of cultural significance is kept secret, known only to a specific local population, and associated with ritual activities or events.
 The sacred character of such heritage may pose a challenge in determining how to avoid or mitigate damage.
 The value of such heritage may reside in small local groups or minority populations, and be of limited significance beyond the local context.

-The Borrower will identify natural features with cultural heritage significance affected by the project, the population that values such features, and the individuals or groups with authority to represent and negotiate regarding the location, protection and use of the heritage place(s).
-The Borrower will determine whether it is possible to transfer the cultural heritage and/or sacred characteristics of a place to another location.
-If this is the case, the agreement that is reached will respect and enable continuation of the traditional practices associated with such transfer.
+The Borrower will identify cultural landscapes affected by the project, the population that values such features, and the individuals or groups with authority to represent and negotiate regarding the location, protection and use of the heritage place(s). .

-If the location, characteristics, or traditional use of natural features with cultural heritage significance are held in secret by the affected communities, the Borrower will respect the need for confidentiality.
+If the location, characteristics, or traditional use of associative landscapes are held in secret by the affected communities, the Borrower will respect the need for confidentiality.

 Movable Cultural Heritage

-Movable cultural heritage includes such objects as: historic or rare books and manuscripts; paintings, drawings, sculptures, statuettes and carvings; modern or historic religious artifacts; historic costumes, jewelry and textiles; fragments of monuments or historic buildings; archaeological artifacts; and natural history collections such as shells, flora, or minerals.
+Movable cultural heritage includes such objects as: historic or rare books and manuscripts; paintings, drawings, sculptures, statuettes and carvings; modern or historic religious artifacts; historic costumes, jewelry and textiles; fragments of monuments or historic buildings; archaeological artifacts; and natural history collections such as fossils, bones/skeletons, skings/pelts (including stuffed specimens) shells, flora, or minerals.
 Discoveries and access resulting from a project may increase the vulnerability of cultural artifacts to theft or abuse.